DomTSVG/120-work/hw-12/readme.md

 ## Issues

 One bug that I still cannot fix is one that makes my bubbles spawn at faster intervals after a reset, incrementally.
+This will eventually cause the indexing to break, as the code creates more than the splice code deletes, and this will happen no matter what threhold you implement.
+I'm unsure as to what part of my code causes this constant increase in bubble number.
 If anyone knows why, and how I can fix it, shoot me a comment, message, or if that's not your style, hit me up on my social media somewhere.
 You can find me by the username I present here all the time, DomTSVG.
 For example, my Twitter account is //@DomTSVG//.

  ## Work Screenshot